 Fundamental mistake in published work

-When an author finds significant errors or inaccuracies in his or her own work, the author's obligation to immediately notify journal or publisher editors and work with editors to retract or repair the paper.
+When a writer finds significant mistakes or inaccuracies in his or her own work, the writer's obligation to promptly notify journal or publisher editors and work with editors to withdraw or refine the manuscript.